ozkarlav/frontend-nanodegree-mobile-portfolio/README.md

 Saving the collection of .randomPizzaContainer to a randomPizza variable before the loop.
 Then in the for-loop I'm batching the style changes and by doing this I'm avoiding Stoping Forced Synchronous Layout as well.
+Got to this solution after going through the Browser Rendering Optimization.
+Thank you

   ```bash
   function changePizzaSizes(size) {